Teaching Numbers to Toddlers with Clip Cards

 At some point we all learn that there is a connection between a written number (a symbol) and an amount (a specific number of objects).
 To adults it seems obvious.
 Of course 1 means one thing.
 But, to a toddler or preschooler this can be confusing.
 The connection between a written number and an amount of objects must be taught.
 This can definitely seem like a daunting task, but using clip cards makes it easy.

-Support Teach My Toddlers by using the affiliate links in our articles to shop.
-We receive a small commission (at no extra cost to you) so we can continue to create helpful free content.
+You can support Teach My Toddlers by using the affiliate links from Amazon in our articles to shop.
+We receive a small commission (at no extra cost to you) which allows us to create helpful free content.
 Thank you, we appreciate it!

 These apple clip cards are from my Toddler Curriculum.
 I laminated them with my home laminator.
 I definitely recommend laminating the clip cards (or at least covering them with clear contact paper) if you will be using them with math links or clothespins.
 Otherwise, it’s nice, but not completely necessary.